photo-cli/photo-cli/README.md

 5. As [the folder append type](#folder-append-type---a---folder-append-) is selected as `DayRange` and [folder append location](#folder-append-location-type---p---folder-append-location-) is `Prefix`, folder names on output folder will be created with same name prefixed with a earliest and latest photograph taken date.
 For example: `2005.12.14-2008.10.22-Italy album` (original folder name is `Italy album`)
 6. As [the file name strategy](#naming-style---s---naming-style-) is selected as `DateTimeWithSecondsAddress` each photograph file name would be copied as photo taken date unified with the address which is built from third party reverse geocode provider by photograph's coordinate.
 For example: `2012.06.22_19.52.31-United Kingdom-Ascot-Sunninghill and Ascot.jpg` (original file name is `GOPR6742.jpg`)
 7. As [no photograph taken date action](#no-photograph-taken-date-action-for-copy-command----t---no-taken-date-) is selected as `InSubFolder` and [no coordinate action](#no-coordinate-action-for-copy-command----c---no-coordinate-) is selected as `InSubFolder`, photographs with no related EXIF data copied into a sub folder by obeying original folder hierarchy.
 For example: `/Italy album/no-address/IMG_2371.jpg` and `/Spain Journey/no-address-and-no-photo-taken-date/IMG_5397.jpg`
+8. As [verify](#verify---v---verify) is added, it is verifying that all photo files copied successfully by comparing file hashes.
+By adding this, it guarantees that there won't be any corrupted photos that is caused by disk operation failures.
-8. To verify and see all information in one place, `photo-cli-report.csv` report will be created on the output file.
+9. To verify and see all information in one place, `photo-cli-report.csv` report will be created on the output file.
 Can be examined in [Markdown table](#contents-of-photo-cli-reportcsv-file-in-markdown-table-report-of-copy-command) or [CSV file](#contents-of-photo-cli-reportcsv-file-in-raw-text-format-report-of-copy-command).

 ##### Contents of `photo-cli-report.csv` File in Markdown Table (report of `copy` command)